What A Revocable Living Trust Can Do For You And Your Family

 You may have heard that a trust will keep your estate out of probate.
-This is often the case.
+This is often the case in California.
 (It is also important to have a pour-over will to account for assets not included in your trust.)
 A revocable living trust may accomplish the goals you have in mind.
-It will allow your spouse, child or other named trustee to take control of your assets much more quickly and simply than in the case of assets that go through probate.
+It will allow your spouse, child or another named trustee to take control of your assets much more quickly and simply than in the case of assets that go through probate.

 Many people appreciate the features of a revocable living trust because: